Give Page Feedback

 These game object can usually be converted directly to Asset Chunks by simply making the game objects into prefabs (by dragging and dropping them into a folder of your Project Hiearchy), or scenes (using the Scene Generator asset after making the game objects into prefabs).

 The choice is yours, however, and you can choose to use this tutorial to convert these assets to Asset Chunks if you desire.
-In some instances (such as if the assets do not follow a uniform naming convention) it may be easier to use this tutorial rather than converting the assets directly to Asset Chunks.
+In some instances (such as if the assets do not follow a uniform naming convention) it may be easier to use this tutorial rather than converting the assets directly to Asset Chunks (this is the case for the MicroVerse 2x2 Demo Scene terrain).

-These different assets will likely require different loading strategies and configuration settings.
+Consider the different assets in your scene and the different loading strategies/configuration settings they'll need.
 For instance, a tree may be viewable from a far distance, while a grass might only be noticeable to the Player when they are standing right next to it.

 When you group objects under a single Asset Chunk, those assets are bound together.
 When one is needed, the other has to be loaded, and vice versa.
 The consequence of this rule should be obvious, however we will state it anyway: Only group assets/game objects together if they should be loaded together!